-In addition to this dynamic context, SAGE also has a pre-defined static context dictionary that encapsulates information in the static context.
-This contains field names used in lower-level protocols (e.g., the table maps terms source and destination addresses to corresponding fields in the IP header, or the term "one's complement sum" to a function that implements that term).
-During code generation, SAGE first searches the dynamic context, then the static context.
+in lower-level protocols (e.g., the table maps terms source and destination addresses to corresponding fields in the IP header, or the term "one's complement sum" to a function that implements that term).
+During code generation, sage first searches the dynamic context, then the static context.

 Code generation.
 After preprocessing, SAGE generates code for a logical form using a post-order traversal of the single logical form obtained after disambiguation.
-For each predicate, SAGE uses the context to convert the predicate to a code snippet using both a dictionary of predicate-code snippet mappings and contextual information; concatenating these code snippets results in executable code for the logical form.
-For corner-cases, SAGE applies user-defined conversions to fine-tune the resulting code.
+For each predicate, SAGE uses the context to convert the predicate to a code snippet; concatenating these code snippets results in executable code for the logical form.

-sage then concatenates code snippets for all the logical forms in a message into a packet handling function6.
+sage then concatenates code for all the logical forms in a message into a packet handling function.
 In general, for a given message, it is important to distinguish between code executed at the sender versus at the receiver, and to generate two functions, one at the sender and one at the receiver.
 Whether a logical form applies to the sender or the receiver is also encoded in the context dictionary (Table 4).
-Also, SAGE uses the context to generate unique names for the function, based on the protocol, the message type, and the role, all of which it obtains from the context dictionaries.
+Also, sage uses the context to generate unique names for the function, based on the protocol, the message type, and the role, all of which it obtains from the context dictionaries.